A Practical Example of the Application of the DASA Team Competence Model

 If you share these results with your company, the most natural question to arise is something around the lines of: “Have we got any future products, projects, or initiatives that demand additional training?”
 If the response is positive, then they might very well start to consider a learning path consisting of a Foundational and Professional-level certification.

-The impact of the DASA DevOps Competence Model as the go-to knowledge and skills framework for DevOps can not be overstated.
+The impact of the DASA Team Competence Model as the go-to knowledge and skills framework for DevOps can not be overstated.
 It is no exaggeration when I say it became difficult for me to introduce DevOps to a stranger without mentioning DASA.

 Regardless of how far down the DevOps journey road you are, it is always recommended to never lose sight of the DevOps Principles that sustain it.
 Doing the DASA Competence Quickscan and tracking my development throughout the years has been the best way for me to do this.